HugoQuinn2/fxpopup/README.md

 FxPopup seamlessly injects XML code into a JavaFX application to display notifications to the user.
-To function correctly, the main container of the application must be a StackPane, which is supplied to the controller.
+To function correctly, the main container of the application must be a StackPane.
-If your root parent is not a StackPane, FxPopup will automatically wrap your root element in a StackPane to ensure compatibility
+If your root parent is not a StackPane, FxPopup will automatically wrap your root element in a StackPane to ensure compatibility.

 ```java
 //Example use lib